Choosing A Wedding Photographer

 If the Covid 19 has taught both couples, and vendors, anything, it is to make sure your T&C’s are watertight and you each understand what the other is liable for.

-- What do their T&C’s say about unforeseen events happening, like COVID 19, for instance?
+What do their T&Cs say about unforeseen events like COVID-19, for instance?
 What are you liable for in those instances?

 What happens if you cancel the wedding?